12 real estate agent tax deductions you shouldn’t miss

 If you’re taking college-level courses, you might also qualify for education tax credits.
 The American Opportunity Credit offers up to $2,500 per student per year if anyone in the household pays tuition, registration fees, and certain expenses during the first four years of their college education.

-The IRS offers various business credits that many real estate agents don’t know about, and they could significantly reduce your tax bill.
-Unlike deductions that lower your taxable income, tax credits directly reduce the amount you owe, dollar for dollar.
+The IRS offers a variety of federal business credits that many real estate agents overlook — and they can significantly reduce your tax bill.
+Unlike deductions, which lower your taxable income, tax credits reduce your tax liability dollar for dollar, making them especially valuable.

-The IRS publishes a complete list of these general business credits with links to each of the required forms.
-For example, the Work Opportunity Credit may provide some tax relief for realtors who want to hire employees.
+The IRS publishes a complete list of these general business credits along with the required forms.
+Some examples that may be relevant to small real estate businesses include:

-Each has its own qualifying criteria and required forms.
-Since these credits can offer substantial savings, it’s worth discussing them with your tax professional to see which ones might benefit your real estate business.
+Because these credits can offer substantial savings — and may change from year to year — it’s worth reviewing them with a tax professional to see which ones could benefit your real estate business.

 Some business expenses are not tax deductible

 Let’s be clear about what you can’t write off as a real estate agent.
-The IRS has specific rules about business expenses.
-For example, real estate agent tax deductions must not include any expenses related to entertainment (sorry, no writing off concert tickets).
+The IRS has specific rules about what qualifies as a legitimate business expense, and anything outside those rules is considered a non-allowable deduction.
+For example, real estate agent tax deductions do not include entertainment costs — so you can’t write off concert tickets or sporting events.

-You must also keep your family, personal, and living expenses out of the equation.
-Mixing personal with business deductions can lead to headaches down the road.
+You also need to keep family, personal, and living expenses out of your return.
+Mixing personal and business costs — especially mixed-use expenses — can lead to trouble down the road.

-Whether you’re filing small business taxes for the first time or have been at it a few years, here are some more items that are off the table for deductions:
+Whether you’re filing self-employed taxes for the first time or have been at it for years, here are some expenses that generally fall into the “not deductible” category:

 • Home improvements on your personal residence